 You may be seen by a specialist oral surgeon if the procedure you require is more complex.
 Surgeons have undertaken further training in a particular area of dental surgery.

 What will happen?

 If you are visiting for a check-up, you will be asked some questions by the dental worker about your oral care routine and potentially your diet.
 The dental worker will then examine your teeth one by one whilst logging the condition of each of the surfaces of your teeth for your records.
 Notes may be taken by a dental assistant.
 After examining your teeth, the dental worker may suggest any preventive or treatment measures that should be taken to help you improve your oral health.

 There are a few ‘at home’ treatments that might be suggested by your dental team.
 These might include an adjusted oral care routine or diet changes, or the use of high fluoride toothpaste as an intervention.

-If you do need more complex treatment, there are a few different procedures that might be offered at the dental office.
+Ask your care team what ‘Minimally Invasive’ or preventive treatment options would benefit you or your family.
+If you need more complex treatment, there are a few different restorative procedures that might be offered at the dental office.

 A member of the dental team might perform a deep clean on your teeth which removes any plaque which has built up between the teeth or around the gum line.